Graham says Judiciary Committee will probe ‘all credible allegations of voting irregularities’

 In addition, he alleged that he overheard Weisenbach tell another supervisor he was backdating the late ballots to make them appear as though they had been collected on Nov.
 3 – “despite them in fact being collected on Nov.
 4 and possible later.”

-Weisenbach and the Postal Service did not immediately respond to Fox News requests for comment.
+Weisenbach did not immediately respond to a Fox News request for comment.

+David Partenheimer, a spokesman for the Postal Service, said the agency first learned of the allegations on Friday.

+"They were immediately referred it to the U.S. Postal Inspection Service and the Office of Inspector General, and the matter remains under investigation,” he said.

 Graham argued that the massive surge in mail-in voting had made the Postal Service’s role in the elections much larger than usual.